The Twilight Saga: Breaking Dawn – Part 1: Plot

 Several months after the events of the previous film, human Bella Swan and vampire Edward Cullen are getting married.
 During the reception, werewolf Jacob Black, who had left town upon receiving his invitation to the wedding, returns, much to Bella's delight.
 They share a dance in the woods, where Bella says that she and Edward plan to consummate their marriage on their honeymoon while she is still human.
 Jacob becomes furious, fearing that such an act could kill her.

-After the wedding, Bella and Edward travel to an island off the coast of Rio de Janeiro for their honeymoon, and they make love for the first time.
-Two weeks later, Bella vomits after waking and realises her period is late.
+After the wedding, Bella and Edward travel to an island off the coast of Rio de Janeiro for their honeymoon, and they have sex for the first time.
+Two weeks later, Bella vomits after waking and realizes her period is late.
 She informs Carlisle Cullen, a medical doctor and Edward's adoptive father, that she believes she is pregnant.

 Edward is distraught, as it is highly unlikely a human could survive giving birth to a vampire's baby.
 He encourages Bella to receive an abortion from Carlisle.
 She refuses and convinces Edward's sister Rosalie to be her bodyguard.
 The couple flies back home to Forks, Washington, where Jacob rushes to the Cullens' house to find a pale, underweight, and visibly pregnant Bella.
 He implores her to terminate the pregnancy immediately, but she refuses.

 Jacob storms out of the Cullens' residence and meets in the woods with his packmates, including their leader Sam, who soon feels they should kill Bella to ensure her half-vampire child does not harm anyone.
 Jacob refuses, and he and several other werewolves separate from the pack.

 As Bella's pregnancy progresses, her health declines rapidly.
 She soon realizes the fetus is craving blood, so she begins drinking human blood obtained by Carlisle from the hospital, improving her health.
 As a half-vampire, the fetus's development is far more accelerated than that of a human fetus, and thus Bella's pregnancy progresses at an alarming rate.